 - Succession planning

 To generate business results, benefits of HCM include developing deeper relationships with employees while assisting them, on both, personal and professional matters.
-Such employee engagement is achieved by an HCM software through:
+Such employee engagement is achieved by an Human Management Software through:

 - Recognition and awards

 Aligning employee’s individual and business goals is the heart of a company’s performance management system.
 HCM process looks over these aspects by offering modules for:

 - Learning and development (L&D)

 - Internal communication